now registering! A new session starts april 10, 2019.

 Where do I start?
 How can I find magazines that are meaningful to me?

-Demystifying the literary community, speaking the language of submissions, and making sense of the vast world of magazines to discover new reads and potential publishing opportunities
+Demystifying the language of submissions and the world of literary magazines to discover new reads and potential publishing opportunities

 How do I know a piece is ready?
-How can I prioritize and choose where to submit?
+How do I choose where to submit?

-Tuning in to your own reasons for publishing, how to find a good home for your work, and seven kinds of questions to ask when deciding if your writing is ready to submit
+Knowing your reasons for publishing, finding good homes for your work, and seven essential questions for deciding if your writing is ready to submit

 What's the step-by-step of submitting?

-The essentials of guidelines, formatting (the pesky cover letter! the bio when you have no bylines!), and pressing the "Submit" button... with a video walkthrough of one of my submissions, and an invitation to try preparing your own submission
+The essentials of guidelines, formatting (the pesky cover letter! the bio when you have no bylines!), and pressing the "Submit" button... with a video walkthrough of one of my submissions, and a practice to prepare your own

 How do I manage submissions?
 What response should I expect?